hofstadter-io/hof-docs/content/first-example/simple-server/setup.md

 examples/
 {{</codeInner>}}

-You will often have other files depending on the languages or technologies your generator is creating in.
+You will often have other files depending on the languages or technologies you choose.
 A common example is dependency management files.

+### Modules

-Almost every __hof  generator__ is a CUE module, so we will need those files.
+Almost every __hof  generator__ is also a CUE module.
+`hof mod` is a subcommand for working with Go style module systems.
+We use it as an iterim tool until `cue mod` is implemented upstream.

+For more information about `hof mod`, see

+- [Modules and Packages](https://cuetorials.com/first-steps/modules-and-packages/) for working with CUE modules.
+- [Futurology / Dependency Management](https://cuetorials.com/cueology/futurology/dependency-management/) to learn about `cue mod`.

+### Example

+Throught the `first-example` section, we will be developing a `hof` geneartor as a module.
+We will use `hof.io/docs/first-example` as the name.

 {{<codeInner title="Create a CUE module">}}
 mkdir example && cd example